Yandy Díaz Player Props: Rays vs. Mariners

-On Saturday, Yandy Diaz (.405 slugging percentage in past 10 games, with no home runs) and the Tampa Bay Rays play the Seattle Mariners, whose starting pitcher will be George Kirby.
-First pitch is at 7:15 PM ET.
+Yandy Diaz -- hitting .415 in his past 10 games -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with Luis Castillo on the hill, on July 2 at 4:10 PM ET.

-In his previous game, he went 1-for-5 with an RBI against the Mariners.
+He had a one-hit performance in his most recent game (1-for-5) against the Mariners.

 Yandy Díaz Game Info & Props vs. the Mariners